Panama calls in U.N. to inspect North Korean arms ship

 Panama’s Foreign Minister Nunez said his country had no problem with Cuba but had been under a U.N. obligation to stop the North Korean vessel and inspect its contents.

-Javier Caraballo, Panama’s top anti-drugs prosecutor, said 33 of the 35 crew members had so far been charged with crimes against Panama’s internal security for trafficking undeclared arms.
-All 33 members had invoked their right to remain silent, he added.
-The government said it aims to charge all the crew.

-Separately, IHS Fairplay, which monitors the movement of ships, said it had found another North Korean-flagged vessel made a similar journey to Chong Chon Gang last year.
-The O Un Chong Nyon Ho docked in Havana during May 2012, IHS said.

-Additional reporting by Gabriel Stargardter, Louis Charbonneau, David Adams, Paul Eckert, Marc Frank and Michelle Nichols and Ju-min Park; Writing by Dave Graham; Editing by Claudia Parsons, David Brunnstrom and Stacey Joyce
+Additional reporting by Gabriel Stargardter, Louis Charbonneau, David Adams, Paul Eckert, Marc Frank and Michelle Nichols; Writing by Dave Graham; Editing by Todd Benson, Claudia Parsons and David Brunnstrom